California’s first licensed female architect and a Frank Lloyd Wright Protégé helped design this Moorish-Gothic columbarium.

-When architect Julia Morgan took on the redesign and expansion of the modest, turn-of-the-century columbarium on the hill at the end of Piedmont Avenue in Oakland, she brought with her a small army of local artisans, architectural treasures from Europe, and her trademark eclectic vision.
+When architect Julia Morgan redesigned and expanded the modest, turn-of-the-century columbarium, she brought with her a small army of local artisans and her trademark eclectic vision.

 Julia Morgan was California’s first licensed female architect, educated at University of California at Berkeley and L’École des Beaux-Arts in Paris before settling in the Bay Area.

-In the 1920s, she was hired to design the magnificent Moorish Gothic addition, which includes gardens, alcoves, cloisters, fountains, and chapels.
+In the 1920s, she was hired to design the magnificent Moorish Gothic addition, which includes chapels, alcoves, cloisters, fountains, and gardens.

-At Chapel of the Chimes, the niches are property sold in perpetuity to one member of a family, who can will space to only one subsequent family member.
-The niches are not family-owned.
-The standard-sized niche holds the remains of two people.
+Niches are property sold in perpetuity to one member of a family, who can will space to only one subsequent family member.

 I guess ‘Garden of Infidelity’ wouldn’t work here.